 - Misc: VDE, VTEB, VTV, VOE, VBR, MUB, BNDX, EMB, AGG, VTIP

 Aim for a portfolio concentration that looks like this:

-Not all ETFs go up, but over time they tend to do very well.
+Now, not all ETFs go up, but over time they tend to do very well.
 Do yourself a favor and start investing as soon as you're able to.
-A 61% increase over six years is certainly not worth ignoring.
+A 95% increase over seven years is certainly not worth ignoring!

 Feel free to make a copy of the sheet and play around with the weights / investment numbers.

 Cable and mobile phone bills are typically the two largest drains on everyone's wallet.
 If you're spending over $100/mo. for your phone because it has 'unlimited everything', you could certainly be doing better.

 Rule #1: Don't sign up with a contract.